BLOG

 At the Navy Fighter Weapons School (aka “Topgun”) and the Navy Flight Demonstration Squadron (aka “Blue Angels”), everyone knows it is their responsibility, their duty to speak up if they disagree, if they see an issue that needs resolved.
 This certainly applies in the air and equally on the ground as they move rapidly through their hectic schedules of meetings, briefings, and flying.

-My Biggest Challenge
+My Biggest Challenge in Becoming a Trusted Leader

 This is something many leaders miss.
 And it costs them more than they realize.
 Just watch an episode of Undercover Boss.